-Timothy Evans was twenty five years old when he died in London in 1950.
+Timothy Evans was twenty-five years old when he died in London in 1950.
 He was hanged for the murder of his wife and their baby daughter.
 But it was later discovered that there was one big problem.

 Timothy Evans was innocent.

 Evans was illiterate.
-He had suffered various illnesses as a child and had hardly no education.
+He had suffered various illnesses as a child and had hardly any education.
 When he was still a boy, his family moved from their native Wales to London.
-When he was old enough, Timothy moved back to Wales to work as a coal miner but when his poor health was exacerbated by this, he moved back to London and worked as van driver.
+When he was old enough, Timothy moved back to Wales to work as a coal miner but when his poor health was exacerbated by this, he moved back to London and worked as a van driver.

 When he was twenty-two, he met and married a young woman called Beryl and the couple moved in with Timothy’s mother but when Beryl discovered she was pregnant, they found a rented room of their own.

 10, Rillington Place

 Their accommodation was really too small to be called a flat or apartment.
 It was two tiny rooms on the top floor of a miserable three-story, run-down terraced house with a tiny washroom and toilet downstairs in an outbuilding.
 On the middle floor lived an elderly, almost blind man who was often in hospital and on the ground floor, a Mr. and Mrs. John Reginald Christie.

 What Timothy and Beryl Evans didn’t know – no one did – was that Christie was a serial killer.
 Christie’s outward appearance was one of intelligence and sheer respectability.
 Once petty criminal, he had re-invented himself during the Second World War and applied to be a special constable in the police force.
 He had been believed when he’d calmly stated on the application form that he had no previous convictions or criminal record.
 In those chaotic wartime years, it wasn’t checked and no one was aware that in previous years he had killed at least two vulnerable women.